 Other Great, Effective Ways to Handle Discipline:

 Writing As a Punishment: This is more for older children, at least seven or eight.
-There are a few ways you can handle this, either by making them write lines, an apology letter, or my personal favorite making them write what they did, what they should have done differently, and the feelings of those involved.
+There are a few ways you can handle this, either by making them write lines, an apology letter, or my personal favorite, making them write what they did, what they should have done differently, and the feelings of those involved.
 Eight years old is a great age to implement this discipline.

-Taking Away Valued Toy: The most important part of taking away a toy is making the child earn the toy back.
-Don't just say, it will be taken away for an hour, two days, a week.
-Say, I will take it away for at least (given time) and if you do not do undesired behavior in that amount of time, you may have it back.
-Let's say, they lied to you, take it away and if they lie to you again say, "Teddies time is starting over."
+Taking Away Valued Toy: The most critical part of taking a toy away is making the child earn the toy back.
+Don't just say it will be taken away for an hour, two days, a week.
+Say, "I will take it away for at least (given time), and if you do not do [undesired behavior] in that amount of time, you may have it back."
+Let's say they lied to you, take it away, and if they lie to you again, say, "Teddies time is starting over."
 If they are older, take away a second time, and they have to earn both toys back separately.

-Taking Away Privilege: This is my favorite, because it's so darn effective.
+Taking Away Privilege: This is my favorite because it's so darn effective.
 The mere threat does wonders.
 It has to be a coveted privilege.
-I often will take away screen time, which means no video games, computer, TV, etc. Another privilege is music player, bike, and when I've gotten really mad, talking privileges.
-Yes, I have taken away the right to talk for five minutes or so, but make sure you are willing to follow through with it.
-For instance, don't say they won't get to go to zoo, if you don't have a sitter lined up and there are three other kids you are taking to the zoo.
-Remember that taking away privileges are often times punishing yourself as well.
-So ask yourself can I live a week without allowing TV time for said child?
+I often will take away screen time, which means no video games, computers, TV, etc. Another privilege is music player, bike, and when I've gotten really mad, talking privileges.
+Yes, I have taken away the right to speak for five minutes or so, but make sure you are willing to follow through with it.
+For instance, don't say they won't get to go to the zoo if you don't have a sitter lined up, and there are three other kids you are taking to the zoo.
+Remember that taking away privileges is often punishing yourself as well.
+So ask yourself, can I live a week without allowing TV time for said child?
 That's something I don't think kids realize is how inconvenient punishments are.
 We don't like doing them.
 It's harder to discipline than to not.
 I also have started implementing electronic death.
 That is screen time plus music.
-Oh my goodness, the heart break when that punishment is given.
-It's usually done for big issues like lying, hitting, or mean talk.
+Oh my goodness, the heartbreak when they receive the punishment.
+It's usually done for significant issues like lying, hitting, or mean talk.

-Teaching Children to Be More Responsible
+Teaching Children To Be More Responsible

 Reasons These Methods Won't Work